 If you treat patients with severe COPD and emphysema, we’re here to help.
-Request a call to speak to a Zephyr Valve representative in your area.

 Patients who meet the following criteria should be evaluated for treatment with endobronchial valves:1-5